HemantKr071/RepoRead.AI/README.md

-# GitRead.AI
+# RepoRead.AI

-**GitRead.AI is an AI-powered web application that helps developers automatically generate clean, professional, and comprehensive README.md files for their GitHub repositories.**
+**RepoRead.AI is an AI-powered web application that helps developers automatically generate clean, professional, and comprehensive README.md files for their GitHub repositories.**

 ---